How to become a professional organiser & earn more money

 Documenting their work is a step others might overlook.
 Having a portfolio ready will help you land more clients.
 Curate all your organisational work online through a website or social media.
 Both are easy to whip out to potential customers and are great for exposure too!

-Set yourself apart from your competitors by becoming a Certified Professional Organiser (CPO) and joining the Association of Professional Declutterers & Organisers (APDO).
-This gives you an edge with credibility, the capacity to offer more complex services, and ultimately gain more knowledge and opportunities through conferences and further professional development.
+Set yourself apart and get a membership to the Institute of Professional Organisers (IOPO).
+This gives you an edge with credibility, the capacity to offer more complex services, and ultimately charge an even higher rate for your expertise.

 Here are some requirements you’ll need to note: